DianaNerualNetwork/SegResearchToolkit/README.md

 ## 🌏 Citations

 If SegResearchToolkit helps your research or work, please cite SegAll.<br>
+**Note: This Toolkit many codes based on or inspired by [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) Toolkit.Thanks to their wonderful and elegant work!**

 author: BairdXiong,Graduated from [WuhanUniversity of Techonolgy](http://www.whut.edu.cn/) 2023 .
 Studying for a master's degree in electronic information at [SIAT](https://www.siat.ac.cn/)(Shenzhen Institute of Advanced Technology，Chinese Academy of Sciences) Now.